-- 1. The Head of the Discussion Committee announces the resolution in the discussion hall in the presence of all members. - 2.
-The resolution of the Discussion Committee is supported by one of the following phrases: - a.
-Without amendments - b.
-With slight amendments in a period not exceeding two weeks - c.
-Essential amendments without re-discussion within two months - d.
-Essential amendments and re-discussion within three months - e.
-Rejection of thesis - 3.
-The Head of the Discussion Committee presents the resolution of the Committee signed by members to the Head of Department, who, in turn, presents it to the College Council after the student has completed all amendments prescribed by the Discussion Committee in order to take the necessary recommendation for graduation to the University Council.

-- 4. The student is considered to have failed the course of the thesis if he/she has not completed the amendments required on the dates specified in the previous clause.
-The University Council is entitled to reconsider the mentioned periods by recommendation from the College Dean. - 5.
+- 3. The Head of the Discussion Committee announces the resolution in the discussion hall in the presence of all members. - 4.
+The resolution of the Discussion Committee is supported by one of the following phrases: - A. Without amendments - B. With slight amendments in a period not exceeding two weeks - C. Essential amendments without re-discussion within two months - D. Essential amendments and re-discussion within three months - E. Rejection of thesis - 5.
+The Head of the Discussion Committee presents the resolution of the Committee signed by members to the Head of Department, who, in turn, presents it to the College Council after the student has completed all amendments prescribed by the Discussion Committee in order to take the necessary recommendation for graduation to the University Council. - 6.
+The student is considered to have failed the course of the thesis if he/she has not completed the amendments required on the dates specified in the previous clause.
+The University Council is entitled to reconsider the mentioned periods by recommendation from the College Dean. - 7.
 If a thesis is rejected by the Discussion Committee, a grade of 50 is assigned to it.
-The Council is entitled, based on the recommendation of the supervisor, to allow the student to register the thesis again provided this registration should not conflict with the provisions of Article (8) of the bylaws. - 6.
-When registering the thesis again because of failure or rejection, the student is exempt from the GPA condition stated in Article 12 of the bylaws.
+The Council is entitled, based on the recommendation of the supervisor, to allow the student to register the thesis again provided this registration should not conflict with the provisions of Article (8) of this bylaw. - 8.
+When registering the thesis again because of failure or rejection, the student is exempt from the GPA condition stated in Article 12 of this bylaw.